ALink

 Query

-IgnoreSomeremoves some keys from comparisonIgnoreAllignores all remaining query parametersSomecompares only the listed keys at that stepIfPresentcompares listed keys only when they exist
+doors.QueryMatcherIgnoreSome(params...)— drop the listed keys from comparisondoors.QueryMatcherIgnoreAll()— drop all remaining keysdoors.QueryMatcherSome(params...)— compare only the listed keys at this stepdoors.QueryMatcherIfPresent(params...)— compare the listed keys only when present

 Fragment Match